-- Are the current/future Project recreation facilities/plans/operations consistent with the comprehensive recreation management plans of CDFG, USFWS, BLM, USFS, El Dorado County General Plan and other agencies? - What are the current and future costs of maintaining existing Project related recreational facilities and dispersed use management (monitoring) for BLM, and USFS from UARP to White Rock? - Is the current manner in which SMUD reimburses USFS adequate (e.g., how does it compare with the industry standard? - What opportunities exist to coordinate operations with Project 184 in regard to reservoir levels throughout the watershed and river flows below Slab Creek Reservoir? - Are there any and, if so, what is the status of any identified/designated Wild and Scenic river reaches (e.g., USFS, BLM, NRI, or state) affected by the Project? - Could the ramp rates be changed in the future license to avoid future spill: what are the effects on biota and safety? - If there are any needed or desired repairs/replacement at Project recreation facilities or any needed or desired measures (e.g., education, engineering, enforcement) at dispersed recreation sites near Project facilities, what would be the plan for development and implementation? - What potential exists to enhance flatwater recreation by modifying Project operations (i.e., reservoir levels)? - Is it possible to have consistent and regular releases that support boating in the reach below Chili Bar? - Can we provide whitewater boating flow information in advance for different stretches in the Project area, such as flow phone, website, flow modeling for 1-week intervals, and past releases? - How could operational changes to existing UARP facilities enhance the established whitewater-based recreational industry in El Dorado County?
+- Can efforts be made to coordinate lake levels and releases for recreation (all forms of recreation); - What additional use could be made of Project lands compatible with the Project (e.g., transmission lines for trails); - Who is liable for public safety regarding new recreational opportunities; - What are the current and future costs of maintenance of existing and planned recreation facilities and of monitoring recreation uses; - What could be done to enhance the existing recreational opportunities; - Can we coordinate stream flow for recreation and ecological protection; - Are the current/future Project recreation facilities/plans/operations consistent with the comprehensive recreation management plans of CDFG, USFWS, BLM, USFS, El Dorado County General Plan and other agencies; - What are the current and future costs of maintaining existing Project related recreational facilities and dispersed use management (monitoring) for BLM, and USFS from UARP to White Rock; - Is the current manner in which SMUD reimburses USFS adequate (e.g., how does it compare with the industry standard; - What opportunities exist to coordinate operations with Project 184 in regard to reservoir levels throughout the watershed and river flows below Slab Creek Reservoir; - Are there any and, if so, what is the status of any identified/designated Wild and Scenic river reaches (e.g., USFS, BLM, NRI, or state) affected by the Project; - Could the ramp rates be changed in the future license to avoid future spill: what are the effects on biota and safety; - If there are any needed or desired repairs/replacements at Project recreation facilities or any needed or desired measures (e.g., education, engineering, enforcement) at dispersed recreation sites near Project facilities, what would be the plan for development and implementation; - What potential exists to enhance flatwater recreation by modifying Project operations (i.e., reservoir levels);

+- Is it possible to have consistent and regular releases that support boating in the reach below Chili Bar; - Can we provide whitewater boating flow information in advance for different stretches in the Project area, such as flow phone, website, flow modeling for 1-week intervals, and past releases; and - How could operational changes to existing UARP facilities enhance the established whitewater-based recreational industry in El Dorado County?
 What would be the economic consequences to UARP?